-- 6. Hire committed evangelical staff. - Teachers are expected to bring an evangelical Christian viewpoint to issues and topics from all curricular areas and adhere to the Staff Code of Conduct. - 7.
+6. Hire committed evangelical staff.

+- Teachers are Christians and bring an evangelical Christian viewpoint to issues and topics from all curricular areas and adhere to the Staff Code of Conduct. - 7.
 Substitute teachers profess personal faith in Jesus Christ. - Expected to demonstrate the same personal commitment to evangelical Christian perspective as hired staff. - 8.
-New teachers attend Biblical Worldview in-service training. - This training is provided locally or through ACSI.
+New teachers attend Biblical Worldview in-service training. - This training is provided locally.